Simple Dietary Changes to Battle Low-T

 What magnesium does is increase the bioavailability of testosterone.
 As a natural process of aging — or as a consequence of low protein diets — sex hormone binding globulin (SHBG) concentrations increase, and these globulins bind with testosterone.
 The result?
 It becomes unavailable to the body.

-Interestingly, those individuals participating in intense exercise activities were observed to have even greater increases in testosterone levels in conjunction with magnesium supplementation.
+Interestingly, those individuals participating in intense exercise activities were observed to have even higher increases in testosterone levels in conjunction with magnesium supplementation.

 The Best Food Sources of Magnesium: